 Not only did the U.S have the opportunity to raise Pastor Saeed’s case, the presentation was in direct response to the Report of the Special Rapporteur on the situation of human rights in the Islamic Republic of Iran, which directly raised Pastor Saeed’s case.

-Today, in their presentation before the United Nations, Australia stated, “We welcome the release of Mr. Youcef Nadarkhani who had been sentenced to death for apostasy, but we are concerned about the case of Mr. Saeed Abedini who was sentence to eight years jail in January this year for Christian religious activities.
+Today, in their presentation before the United Nations, Australia stated, “We welcome the release of Mr. Youcef Nadarkhani who had been sentenced to death for apostasy, but we are concerned about the case of Mr. Saeed Abedini who was sentenced to eight years jail in January this year for Christian religious activities.
 We urge Iran to investigate this case.”

 The ACLJ’s international affiliate, the European Centre for Law and Justice (ECLJ), again today raised Pastor Saeed’s case before the U.N.
 Our statement provided: